ripienaar/free-for-dev/.github/PULL_REQUEST_TEMPLATE.md

  - [ ] It has a free tier not just a free trial
  - [ ] The submission mentions what is free
  - [ ] The submission is not already present in the list
+ - [ ] The service has contact details of those running it and a privacy policy